 After repeating the four dynamics (not for the last time), Hubbard asserts "that these four dynamics are actually a spectrum without sharp division lines."
 That is sex, self, group and mankind are all the same thing like x-rays, gamma-rays, infrared, ultraviolet and microwaves are all parts of the optical spectrum.
 In that case, Hubbard's equation from above really old depends on one variable.
 So which is it?
 Are they four distinct variables or one variable with arbitrary designations along a spectrum?
 It really cannot be both.
 Also, if these four dynamics are on a spectrum, how do they bleed into each other.
 Examples are desperately needed in this case.

+Even though the dynamics are all part of the same spectrum, Hubbard assets they are in competition with one another.
+It is the balance between these dynamics that is important in individuals.
 The equation of the optimum solution would be that a problem has been well resolved which portends the maximum good for the maximum number of dynamics...[Hubbard repeats this sentence in different words three times.]...The survival conduct pattern is built upon this equation of optimum solution.
 It is the basic equation of all rational behavior and is the equation on which a clear functions.
 In is inherent in man.

 Apparently we, the aberrated, are not working with "the equation of optimum solution" (a phrase I will now use instead of the phrase firing on all cylinders).
 Honestly, I don't know what the phrase "equation of optimum solution means".
 Shouldn't we be solving the equation to find the optimum solution instead of guessing the optimum solution and building an equation around it?
 It seems to me that Hubbard is doing the equivalent of fitting a polynomial function to a curve he sketched.
 A high enough order polynomial will fit any equation to any desired accuracy.
 In the same way, adding more dynamics would allow more freedom to fit whatever "equation" he has.
 However, I think this is giving Hubbard too much credit.
 By this point, I believe there are no "equations".
 Hubbard is merely pondering how he things the world works and his jotting it down on papers.
 Afterwards, he is adding his "proof".
 Also, I think Hubbard states that the "equation", which is inherent in man, is different between the aberrated and the clear which contracts it being inherent in man.
 This is the kind sentence that will break a robot's brain.

-This is entirely a matter of: does it work?
+The last page and a half of this chapter is little more than gibberish insisting that these dynamics are in some sort of balance and that the aberrated individual has irrationalities which muddle the "equations".
+I will quote a representative passage in closing: This is entirely a matter of: does it work?
 Even on an unaberrated basis there are times when one or another of these dynamics have to be dropped from the computation of some activity or other and indeed, few problems are so entirely intense that they must take into account all the dynamics.
 But when a problem achieves such intensity, and time is not an important factor [I don't know what time has to do with anything here.], serious errors can follow the omission of one or another of the dynamics from the factors considered.

 In other words, sometimes we include all four dynamics.
 Sometimes we don't.
 Sometimes when we don't, we really wish we had done so.
 Also, clears function on the equation of optimum solution unless some dynamics are dropped.
 Then they don't, but when they don't, we wish they hadn't dropped them.